jamiescript/viewportJS/README.md

 # The Problem

-Testing responsive web design is generally done by frantically resizing the browser window over and over to see the varying layout changes.
+Testing responsive web design is generally done by resizing the browser window over and over to see the varying layout changes.

 # The Solution

-This script will create a block of button elements associated with mobile devices and their orientations.
+This script will render a block of button elements associated with mobile devices and their orientations.

-Clicking a button will open a new window with the viewport dimensions of that device.
+Clicking a device will open a the current window with the viewport dimensions of that device.